Universal relations to measure neutron star properties from targeted r-mode searches: Discussion and Conclusion

-Another alternate way to use the universal relations is to constrain the NS EOS with the prior knowledge of the distance of the targeted pulsars from EM observations.
-For the recent r-mode target pulsars, PSR J0537-6910~\citep{LIGO_rmode} or the Crab pulsar~\citep{Rajbhandari2021}, we know their distance to good accuracy from the pulsar timing data~\citep{Pietrzy_ski_2019,Kaplan_2008}.
-We discussed how we can calculate the mass, tidal deformability and radius of the star using the universal relations assuming a prior knowledge of the pulsar distance.
-From the gravitational waves detection of binary NS merger GW170817~\citep{Abbott2018}, the measurement of tidal deformability has significantly constrained the NS EOS and a successful r-mode detection in future can also constrain the EOS in a similar way.
-Along with mass and tidal deformability, a prior knowledge of distance allows to measure the moment of inertia of the NS also.
-The moment of inertia of a NS can be directly measured from continued observation of spin-orbit coupling effects in the double pulsar~\citep{Lattimer_2005} or upper bounds can be obtained from the observed spin-down luminosity of the pulsars~\citep{Bejger2003}.
-A separate moment of inertia measurement along with the tidal deformability measurement can also be used to check the validity of the ``I-Love-Q'' relation which also carries the signatures of quark matter inside the NS~\citep{yagiYunes2013,Yagi_2017}.
-So, this prior knowledge of distance combined with the spin down measurements of CGW detection from r-modes has a much larger prospect of constraining the dense matter EOS inside NS. \\
+Another alternate way to use the universal relations is to constrain the NS EOS with the prior knowledge of the distance for the targeted pulsars from EM observations.
+For the recent r-mode targeted pulsars, PSR J0537-6910~\citep{LIGO_rmode} or the Crab pulsar~\citep{Rajbhandari2021}, we know their distance to good accuracy from the pulsar timing data~\citep{Pietrzy_ski_2019,Kaplan_2008}.
+Measurement of the MoI of the NS using a prior knowledge of distance and normalised MoI from the CGW frequency using the universal relations as described in Sec.~\ref{sec:results} allows to measure the mass of the NS also (See Fig. 19 for upper limits of the mass estimated from the recent O3 analysis of PSR J0537 by LVK collaboration~\citep{Abbott_2021}).
+A separate MoI measurement from these r-mode CGW observation along with mass measurements can constrain the dense matter EOS inside NS~\citep{Bejger2003}.
+It can also be used to check the validity of the ``I-Love-Q'' relation which also carries the signatures of quark matter inside the NS~\citep{yagiYunes2013,Yagi_2017}.
+This kind of inference also relies on the assumption of saturated r-mode driven spindown and accurate measurement of inclination angle from the CGW detection. \\